EddyVerbruggen/nativescript-numeric-keyboard/README.md

 ### iPad appearance
-iPad appearance is similar, except for some blank space on both sides of the keyboard:
+It's similar, except for some padding on both sides of the keyboard:

 | Appearance | Declaration |
 --- | --- | ---